 Yard/Garden Work & Removal is a popular task category both in the warmer months as Clients prepare to take advantage of summer, and in the winter months as Clients seek for their gardens to be leaf and snow-free.

 What does the category include?
 Check out a few of the most frequent search terms below.

 Your Skills & Experience pitch should be specific about your skills in gardening and yard work but also represent your personality to the Client.
-See a few examples below for great Quick Pitches in the Yard/Garden Work category, and check out our blog article for even more inspiration :
+See a few examples below for great Skills & Experience pitches in the Yard/Garden Work category, and check out our blog article for even more inspiration :